sunsakis/zk-crowdfund/givtisia/README.md

-# Sekiva Frontend
+# Givtisia Frontend

-A modern React application for interacting with Sekiva's privacy-preserving voting system on Partisia Blockchain.
+A modern React application for interacting with privacy-preserving crowdfunding campaigns on Partisia Blockchain.
 Built with React, TypeScript, and Partisia's blockchain SDK.

 ## Tech Stack